About Raquel Micit and Ryan Miner The Senior Soup

 • Share any HIPPA concerns you have.

-Don’t forget that your physician can access some of your most intimate medical records.
+Don’t forget that your physician can access some of your most private medical records.

 Step 3: Review Your Health Insurance Coverage